HandsOnDataViz/book/map/point-gft/tutorial.md

-# Expandable geocoded point map with Google Fusion Tables
+# Geocoded point map with Google Fusion Tables

+*by Jack Dougherty, last updated May 2015*

 Google Fusion Tables (GFT) is a free tool that allows users to upload and geocode a spreadsheet of location data, create an interactive point map with a numerical legend, and embed the product in a web page, like this: